Initial data analysis of the national German transplantation registry with a focus on kidney transplantation

-We start with notations and definitions including a description of the data structure of the TxReg data in Section~\ref{sec-notations}.
-We then describe the methods used for an analysis of missing data, data consistency and distribution of event time data in Section~\ref{sec-methods}.
-After presenting the results in Section~\ref{sec-results} we end with a discussion and conclusion in Section~\ref{sec-discussion} and Section~\ref{sec-conclusion}.
+We start with notations and definitions including a description of the data structure of the TxReg data.
+We then describe the methods used for an analysis of missing data, data consistency and distribution of event time data.
+After presenting the results, we end with a discussion and conclusion.

 {\mathbf{X}} {\text{DP}} {{\inst}_{\tname j}} {{\inst}_{\tname k}} {\mathcal{C}_\tname(\inst)} {\mathcal{I}_\tname(\inst)} {\text{ET}} {\text{DSO}} {\text{IQTIG}} {\textit{ is missing}} {\tname_{i,j} \textmis} {\textit{ is not missing}} {\tname_{i,j} \textnmis} {\mathcal{I}_\tname(\instj)} {\mathcal{C}_\tname(\instj)} [1]{\mathds{1}\left(#1\right)}